avli/emacs-configs/README.md

-Twelve years of hopeless attempts to make that sh*t work.
+Fourteen years of hopeless attempts to make that sh*t work.

 To install do